-This chapter is meant as a supplement to Acemoglu, §10.1-2 and §11.2.
-First an overview of different approaches to human capital formation in macroeconomics is given.
+We start with an overview of different approaches to the modeling of human capital formation in macroeconomics.
 Next we go into detail with one of these approaches, the life-cycle approach.
 In Section 9.3 a simple model of the choice of schooling length is considered.
-Finally, Section 9.4 presents the theory behind the empirical relationship named the Mincer equation.
-In this connection it is emphasized that the Mincer equation should be seen as an equilibrium relationship for relative wages at a given point in time rather than as a production function for human capital.
+Finally, Section 9.4 presents the theory behind the empirical relationship named the Mincer equation.1 In this connection it is emphasized that the Mincer equation should be seen as an equilibrium relationship for relative wages at a given point in time rather than as a production function for human capital.